immcantation/immcantation/training/BCR_Seurat_tutorial.md

 We extracted a subset (~3000 cells) of single cell GEX/BCR data of ultrasound-guided fine needle aspiration (FNA) samples of lymph nodes for subject P05.
+These 3000 cells were randomly divided into two pseudo-subjects, ensuring that each subject has distinct clones while maintaining a similar clone size distribution.
 The example data is already in the container (`/home/magus/data/`).
 If you want to, you can download it from Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10028129.svg)](https://doi.org/10.5281/zenodo.10028129).
 We will use these files: